Produodopa

 Produodopa is free on the NHS

 Produodopa is an NHS-approved treatment for Parkinson’s.
-So people who can have this treatment will get it free of charge.
-In England, the NHS estimates that it will benefit approximately 900 people with Parkinson’s.
+So people who can have this treatment will get it free of charge, providing that the decision to prescribe Produodopa follows the relevant guidelines.

 Produodopa will be available through standard Parkinson's services.
 But as it’s only recently been approved in the UK, many hospitals are yet to set up a Produodopa service.
 At the moment, it’s mostly available in specialist hospitals (neuroscience centres).